aelias-eu/vent-axia-remote/README.md

 `F7 D8`

 If you try to decode the data into ASCII, you will get **"Stredni Prutok  "** for the first line and **"35 %            "** for the second line.
-It may look gibberish to you, but it means "Middle flow" in Czech language.
+It may look gibberish to you, but it means "Middle flow" in Czech language, I suppose I don't have to translate the 35% :)

 So it won't be hard to recreate a virtual keypad via ESP32, but I have to say, I was looking forward to analyze & break a bit more sophisticated communication protocol...
 But hey - at least creating a multi-drop connection from this standard RS232 could be a bit challenge.
 Why?
 Because we have to solve control command sending and I'd like to make it collision free.